jamiegibney/sorting_algo_visualiser/README.md

 - [ ] Fix crash when resizing array during playback ([#2](https://github.com/jamiegibney/sorting_algo_visualiser/issues/2))
 - [ ] Fix sort operation slice bounds ([#3](https://github.com/jamiegibney/sorting_algo_visualiser/issues/3))

-#### Refactors
-- [ ] Separate the sorting array to a separate type, which is held by a "manager" which offers methods like prepare, capture dumping, resizing etc. This prevents sorting algorithms from modifying the actual array beyond the usual sorting operations.
-- [ ] Better names for certain types/functions
-- [ ] Manage which audio threads receive which incoming events more intelligently.
-- [ ] Further optimise audio processing (SIMD?) to increase max voice count.
-- [ ] Add a more efficient blocking method to the thread pools (e.g. spin-lock).

 #### Features
 - [x] Parallelise the audio processing, so multiple threads can generate groups of voices and then sum the result on the main audio thread.
 - [x] Allow user to mute audio
 - [x] Swap/comparison operations should post note events for both array positions, rather than an average.
 - [x] Add the ability for an "auto" command where the array is shuffled, the next algorithm is selected, and then the array is sorted with that algorithm.
-- [ ] Add certain array size restrictions for particular algorithms (such as bogo or stooge sort)
+- [ ] Add array size restrictions for particular algorithms (such as bogo or stooge sort)
+- [ ] UI controls
+    - [ ] Playback controls
+    - [ ] Menu for sorting algorithms
+    - [ ] Buttons for sorting/shuffling/resetting
+    - [ ] Different font?
-- [ ] Add sorting algorithms
+- [ ] Implement sorting algorithms
+    - [x] Bingo sort
     - [ ] Bucket sort
-    - [ ] Bingo sort (sort of there...)
     - [ ] Strand sort?
+Normally uses an input & output buffer, so might be boring to visualise.
     - [ ] Tree sort?
+Uses a node-based data structure, which might take a while to implement.
     - [ ] Bitonic sort?
+Normally requires arrays with a power-of-two size.

+#### Refactors
+- [x] Further optimise audio processing (SIMD?) to increase max voice count.
+- [ ] Separate the sorting array to a separate type, which is held by a "manager" which offers methods like prepare, capture dumping, resizing etc. This prevents sorting algorithms from modifying the actual array beyond the usual sorting operations.
-- [ ] UI controls
+- [ ] Manage which audio threads receive which incoming events more intelligently.
-    - [ ] Playback controls
+- [ ] Add a more efficient blocking method to the thread pools (e.g. spin-lock?).
-    - [ ] Menu for sorting algorithms
-    - [ ] Buttons for sorting/shuffling/resetting...
-    - [ ] Different font, because why not